Aliases for DTX3L Gene

 GeneCards Summary for DTX3L Gene

 DTX3L (Deltex E3 Ubiquitin Ligase 3L) is a Protein Coding gene.
+Diseases associated with DTX3L include Primary Autosomal Recessive Microcephaly.
 Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include ligase activity and histone binding.
-An important paralog of this gene is DTX1.
+An important paralog of this gene is DTX4.